archatelain/code-for-eco-532/poly.md

 ### 6. Regression Analysis

-Create a do-file "part_2_regressions.do".
+<span style="color:#59afe1"> Create a do-file "part_2_regressions.do". </span>

 Regression analysis is at the core of econometric theory.
 You will see the ins and outs of this tool in your econometrics courses.
 To estimate regression models in Stata:

 ```
 help regress